JamesBLewis/tab-rotator/PRIVACY_POLICY.md

 The extension requires the following permissions:

-- **tabs**: Required to access and switch between your open tabs to perform the rotation function.
 - **storage**: Required to save your rotation interval preference locally on your device.
 - **alarms**: Required to schedule the automatic rotation of tabs at your specified interval.